 *Blocking is when you take your crocheted item, pin it to a foam block, (or cork board covered with a towel.) wet it or steam it flat, then you leave it pinned to dry.

 Color changes and self striping yarns are awesome for this stitch because of the staggered stitches.
 Whether it’s a bright pop of color for a room or muted tones to add an elegant throw.

-I hope you found this helpful, please show your support by liking this post and following my blog, so you’re alerted when ever I make a new post!
+I hope you found the Granny Stitch tutorial helpful, please show your support by liking this post and following my blog, so you’re alerted when ever I make a new post!

 Let me know if you are going to try any of these or of you have a tip of your own share them in the comments!
 I’d love you hear from you.🦉😊